AstrorEnales/BlastToSam/README.md

 This tool is compliant to SAM file format specification v1.4 (http://samtools.github.io/hts-specs/SAMv1.pdf) and validated with picard 1.124 ValidateSamFile.

-It was tested with the following versions of BLASTN:

-- BLASTN 2.2.25+

 Why use this tool?
 ==========
 Until now there was only a small perl script (blast2sam.pl) in the samtools package to convert blast query outputs to sam format and it didn't even work properly.
 After some searching i found another perl script (http://bioinformatics.ovsa.fr/41/blast2sam) which was a complete rewrite of the one in the samtools and it works really well.